Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 • Strategy-first approach: goals, lifestyle, capital, territory, and exit plan

-• Cross-category comparisons (service, food, health, home, B2B), including international options
+• Cross-category comparisons (service, food, health, home, B2B), sometimes including international options

 • Helpful for multi-unit paths or executive ownership